dvob/k8s-wasm/docs/user-doc/README.md

 The admission modules support additional configurations (see below).

-If you change the configuration you have to restart the API-Server to apply the changes.
+If you update the configuration or the modules you have to restart the API-Server that the changes become active.

 # Authentication
 To enable the WASM authentication you have to configure the following option on the API-Server: